Ounoughi-Chahinez/BuildingsCons-CI/README.md

 - `Meter_code`
 - `Meter_consumption`

+### Model
+The predictive model utilized in this solution is a Convolutional Neural Network (CNN) combined with Long Short-Term Memory (LSTM) architecture.
+The model is trained to forecast energy consumption based on historical data and external factors such as weather conditions.

+- **Model File**: The trained model is saved as `Model/Model-CNNLSTM.h5`.
+- **Python Packages**: The solution requires the following Python packages: pandas, numpy, keras, selenium, and bs4.

 ### Carbon Intensity Calculation
 Elering provides planned energy data, allowing for the computation of carbon intensity using the following formula: